-r is the recoverable percentage of residual input tax, rounded off to the nearest 2 decimal places. t is the total value (exclusive of GST) of taxable supplies (including supplies made outside Malaysia which would be taxable if made in Malaysia, deemed taxable and disregarded supplies) made in the taxable period S is the total value of all supplies made in the taxable period.
+r is the recoverable percentage of residual input tax, t is the total value (exclusive of GST) of taxable supplies (including supplies made outside Malaysia which would be taxable if made in Malaysia, deemed taxable and disregarded supplies) made in the taxable period S is the total value (exclusive of GST) of taxable (including supplies made outside Malaysia which would be taxable if made in Malaysia, deemed taxable and disregarded supplies) and exempt supplies made in the taxable period.

-11.1.2 However, it must be noted that certain value of business supplies is excluded from the standard method so as not to significantly distort the result of the calculation.
-Those values of supplies that are excluded from the standard method are:

-- (a) the value of any supply of capital assets used by the taxable person for the purposes of his business.
-If an asset or part of an asset is disposed off as Transfer of Going Concern (TOGC), such value also should be excluded from the standard method. - (b) the value of any supply which, under or by virtue of any provision of the Act, the taxable person makes to himself; - (c) the value of any supply referred as incidental exempt supplies in the GST Regulations that are made by him where such supply is incidental to one or more of his business activities. - (d) Value of any supply of imported services. - 11.1.3 To exclude the above values from the standard method, the formula for calculating the amount of recoverable percentage of residual input tax shown above has to be adjusted is as follows:
+- 13. However, it must be noted that certain value of business supplies is excluded from the standard method so as not to significantly distort the result of the calculation.
+Values of supplies that are excluded from the standard method are: - (a) the value of any supply of capital assets used by the taxable person for the purposes of his business.
+If an asset or part of an asset is disposed off as Transfer of Going Concern (TOGC), such value also should be excluded from the standard method. - (b) the value of any supply made by a recipient in accordance with the Approved Toll Manufacturer Scheme under section 72 of the Act; - (c) the value of any supply referred as incidental exempt supplies in Part VI of GST Regulations that are made by him where such supply is incidental to one or more of his business activities. - (d) the value of any exempt supply of land for general use (i.e. burial ground, playground or religious building) made by a taxable person to any public body where that supply of goods by the taxable person is made in compliance with the requirement enforced by any public body. - (e) value of any supply of imported services. - 14.
+To exclude the above values from the standard method, the formula for calculating the amount of recoverable percentage of residual input tax shown above has to be adjusted is as follows:

-$$a = \frac{t-o}{s-o} \times 100\%$$
+$$r = [(t - o) / (s - o)] \times 100\%$$